3D printing technology helps save time and money for industrial-grade purifying equipment.

 Kebaide Purifying Technology produces industrial-grade purifying equipment and filter cartridges.
 Kabaide’s oil, water, and gas filter cartridges cover a wide range of heavy-duty applications for diverse industries including automotive and industrial manufacturing.

-The company specializes in designing customized parts to cater the specialized needs of their clients.
+The company specializes in designing customized parts to cater to the specialized needs of their clients.
 Kebaide is currently supplying industrial-grade purifying equipment and cartridges to Baosteel, one of the largest and most advanced steel factories in China.
 While Kebaide is new to their industry, 3D printing technology has allowed them to optimize their industry practices and offer high standard quality products.

 For the well-established purifying technology industry, most users have adapted to the standard line of products available.
 For Kebaide, 3D printing prototyping has allowed them to create customized parts, in addition to lowering the costs of standard equipment.